followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/020 Sorting/010 Sorting.md

-Initially, grid records appear in an order specified in the data source.
+﻿Initially, grid records appear in an order specified in the data source.
 At runtime, these records can be sorted.
 To sort records by a column, a user must click its [header](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Grid_Columns/Configuring_Column_Headers).
 The first click on the header applies an ascending sort order to the column.
 Each subsequent click reverses the sort order.
 When records are sorted by a column, its header is marked with an arrow.

 ![DevExtreme DataGrid Sorting](/Content/images/doc/17_2/DataGrid/SortedColumns.png)